yabellini/SitioAcademico/content/blog/2022_tutorials_series/05-tutorials/index.md

 ---
 title: "Call for Tutorials - Review"
-weight: 4
+weight: 5
 subtitle: ""
 excerpt: "In this blog post, you will learn about the process of review the proposals and an example rubric for the review"
-date: 2022-11-27
+date: 2023-01-18
 draft: false
 ---

 When the call for tutorials closes, we have the proposals to review but to be ready at that stage, we will have to complete some tasks:

-Invite the reviewers
+* Invite the reviewers
-Create a rubric or criteria for the review
+* Create a rubric or criteria for the review
-Setup the review infrastructure
+* Setup the review infrastructure

 ## Invite the reviewers

 You can start inviting the reviewers when you are writing the call.
 In the invitation.
 In the invitation, you should include the due date to review and how much time we estimate this can take.
 Here is an example of an email to invite reviewers.
 We use this text for useR!
 2021:

-### Template email invite reviewer
+### <i class="fas fa-exclamation-circle pr2"></i> Template email invite reviewer

-Subject: useR!
-2021 - Invitation to program committee Hi,
+> **Subject:** useR!
+2021 - Invitation to program committee
+>
+> **Text:** Hi,
+>
-We are pleased to announce that useR!
-2021, the next International R User Conference will take place online on {date and time}.
+> We are pleased to announce that _{conference name}_, the next International _{conference name}_ will take place online on _{place, date and time}_.
+>
-Given your expertise in R, we would like to invite you to be a member of the {conference year} Program Committee.
-This will greatly help us to consolidate the preferences for the contributions that will be presented during {conference year}.
+> Given your expertise in R, we would like to invite you to be a member of the _{conference year}_ Program Committee.
+This will greatly help us to consolidate the preferences for the contributions that will be presented during _{conference year}_.
+>

-We would like you to review some one-page tutorial proposals if you accept this invitation.
+> We would like you to review some one-page tutorial proposals if you accept this invitation.
 At this time, it is not possible to anticipate how many proposals we will assign you.
 However, we will do our best to keep your service as a program committee member to a maximum of eight hours.
+>

-We expect that your service will take place approximately during the last three weeks of {month and year} once the tutorial submission process has been completed.
+> We expect that your service will take place approximately during the last three weeks of _{month and year}_ once the tutorial submission process has been completed.
 We thank you for considering this invitation and hope that you might be able to contribute to the conference.
+>

-Should you have any questions, please do not hesitate to contact us.
+>Should you have any questions, please do not hesitate to contact us.
+>
-Looking forward to hearing from you at your earliest convenience, before {date}.
+>Looking forward to hearing from you at your earliest convenience, before _{date}_.
+>

-Best wishes,
+>Best wishes,
+>
-{Name of the chairs of the program committee} Chairs of the Program Committee
+>_{Name of the chairs of the program committee}_
+>
+>Chairs of the Program Committee

 These reviewers will be part of the  Program Committee.
 They will carefully evaluate each submission's overall quality, research scope, technical content, and pedagogical proposal and appeal to a reasonable fraction of the conference community.
 Remember, we detailed all these aspects on the call.